Zahid4960/Zahid4960/README.md

 # Hello, I'm Zahid Hasan 👋

-Welcome to my LinkedIn profile!
+Welcome to my Github profile!
 I'm a professional software engineer having industry experience of more than four years.
 I am very passionate about backend software development, have pretty good knowledge & experience in frontend tech, also like to experiment with large amount of data, have keen interest for data analysis.
 I enjoy to listen songs, sometimes read books and watch documentaries in my pastime.

 ## About Me